Recreational Boating Program

-Non-motorized kayaks, canoes, rowboats, sculls and sailboats may be used.
-Sailboats must have removable center/dagger boards.
+Non-motorized kayaks, canoes, rowboats, and sculls may be used.
 All boats except kayaks must be at least eleven feet five inches (11′5″) in length.
 Kayaks must be at least nine feet (9′) in length.

 Personal Flotation Device

 Boaters are required to have a wearable Personal Flotation Device (PFD) for each person on the boat.
 Children under the age of 12 must wear them.
 For your own safety, we highly encourage you to wear your US Coast Guard approved PFD.
 Floating seat cushions do not satisfy the “wearable PFD” requirement.